-Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose beneficial ownership as part of Spain's AML regulations.
-People with Significant Control (PSC) Register Fully implemented as part of Spain's implementation of EU directives.
-Register of Overseas Entities Not fully implemented.
-Threshold for beneficial ownership 25%
+Aspect

+Reporting Required for Entities Owned by a Tru

+People with Significant Control (PSC) Register

+Register of Overseas Entities

+Threshold for beneficial ownership

 A significant challenge is the non-public nature of Spain's PSC register, which limits the transparency of ownership structures.
 Additionally, the lack of a dedicated register for overseas entities complicates efforts to track foreign investments in the country.